petrgeorgievsky/gtaRenderHook/README.md

 # GTA rendering hook
-GTA SA rendering hook
+GTA rendering hook

-Implements DirectX11 and Vulkan rendering API to GTA San Andreas(as well as GTA VC and GTA 3).
+Implements DirectX11 and Vulkan rendering API to GTA 3, GTA VC and GTA SA.

 Currently there are 2 versions, one of which is broken(can't really build it anymore):
-* Old one which implemented only DirectX11 and had a few features
+* Old one which implemented only DirectX11 and had a few features(only GTA SA)
 * New one which at the moment runs only on RTX hardware and uses vk_nv_ray_tracing extension(to be replaced with KHR one once it is implemented in release drivers)